Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Entanglement entropy and complexity for excited states of holographic superconductors in 4-dimensional Einstein-Gauss-Bonnet gravity

-For the superconducting phase, i.e., $\psi(r)\neq 0$, the boundary conditions at the horizon and asymptotic AdS boundary have to be imposed to solve Eqs. (\ref{4DGBchieq})-(\ref{4Dpsi}).
+For the superconducting phase, the boundary conditions at the horizon and asymptotic AdS boundary have to be imposed to solve Eqs. (\ref{4DGBchieq})-(\ref{4Dpsi}).
 At the horizon $r=r_{+}$, we still have the regularity conditions, just as in section II for the Einstein gravity.
-Near the asymptotic boundary $r\rightarrow \infty$, we have
+Near the asymptotic boundary $r\rightarrow \infty$, we find